This post may contain affiliate links. Please read our disclosure policy.

 Then there is the star of the dressing, the peanut butter.
 I know people are either Team Creamy or Team Crunchy, but for this recipe creamy works best.
 Trader Joe’s creamy no-stir peanut butter is my favorite.
 If you keep it in the fridge, put it in a microwave safe dish and melt it a few seconds.
 Make sure it isn’t too melted though.

 Other elements that were added to the spicy peanut dressing are: rice wine vinegar, reduced sodium tamari (or soy sauce), lime juice, sesame oil, avocado oil (or olive), honey, and then I added some Huy Fong Chili paste for heat.
 If you don’t have the chili paste, add some red pepper flakes for the heat.
-Because the soy sauce and chili paste have sodium, I don’t add extra but you can taste and adjust if needed.
+Because the soy sauce and chili paste have sodium, I don’t add extra salt, but you can taste and adjust if needed.

 Now assembling!
 For the Asian salad I used: fresh romaine, shredded purple cabbage, shredded green cabbage, carrots, edamame beans, cashews, cilantro, and crispy chow mein noodles.